spacetelescope/imexam/docs/imexam/imexam_command.rst

     The direct access:

-    viewer.exam.aperphot_pars= {"function":["aperphot",],
+    viewer.exam.aper_phot_pars= {'function':["aperphot",],
-                    "center":[True,"Center the object location using a Gaussian2D fit"], "width":[5,"Width of sky annulus in pixels"],
+                    'center':[True,"Center the object location using a Gaussian2D fit"], 'width':[5,"Width of sky annulus in pixels"],
-                    "subsky":[True,"Subtract a sky background?"],
+                    'subsky':[True,"Subtract a sky background?"],
-                    "skyrad":[15,"Distance to start sky annulus is pixels"], "radius":[5,"Radius of aperture for star flux"],
+                    'skyrad':[15,"Distance to start sky annulus is pixels"], 'radius':[5,"Radius of aperture for star flux"],
-                    "zmag":[25.,"zeropoint for the magnitude calculation"],
+                    'zmag':[25.,"zeropoint for the magnitude calculation"],
+                    'genplot': [True, 'Plot the apertures'],
+                    'title': [None, 'Title of the plot'],
+                    'scale': ['zscale', 'How to scale the image'], 'color_min': [None, 'Minimum color value'],
+                    'color_max': [None, 'Maximum color value'],
+                    'cmap': ['Greys', 'Matplotlib colormap to use']
                     }
     Using the convenience function:

-    In [1]: a.aimexam()
+    In [1]: viewer.aimexam()
     Out[2]:
     {'center': [True, 'Center the object location using a 2d gaussian fit'], 'function': ['aper_phot'],
      'radius': [5, 'Radius of aperture for star flux'], 'skyrad': [15, 'Distance to start sky annulus is pixels'], 'subsky': [True, 'Subtract a sky background?'],
-     'width': [5, 'Width of sky annulus in pixels'], 'zmag': [25.0, 'zeropoint for the magnitude calculation']}
+     'width': [5, 'Width of sky annulus in pixels'], 'zmag': [25.0, 'zeropoint for the magnitude calculation'], 'genplot': [True, 'Plot the apertures'],
+     'title': [None, 'Title of the plot'],
+     'scale': ['zscale', 'How to scale the image'], 'color_min': [None, 'Minimum color value'],
+     'color_max': [None, 'Maximum color value'],
+     'cmap': ['Greys', 'Matplotlib colormap to use']}

 In order to change the width of the photometry aperture around the object you would do this:::